February 2017: This guidance is currently under review by the IPC. Please contact the IPC should you have any questions.

 Furthermore, the Crown Solicitor doubts that the defence of fair dealing for criticism or review would be available at all in relation to architects’ plans in this context.
 However, it is possible that members of the public who wish to assess the impact of proposed plans may be able to copy them in reliance on the defence of fair dealing for research or study.
 Ultimately, the question of whether this defence is available will depend on the circumstances and reason for which the plans are sought.

-Clause 57 of the Environmental Planning and Assessment Regulation 2000 (NSW) (the EPA Regulation) provides that:
+Section 158A of the Environmental Planning and Assessment Act 1979 (NSW) (the EPA Act) provides that:

 This provision means that councils and their staff (and any other persons using the plans in accordance with the EPA Act) are entitled to claim an indemnity from the person who applied for the DA to cover costs they incur arising from claims they have infringed copyright in the plans and the DA, where these materials were being used in accordance with the EPA Act.
 Section 79 of the EPA Act requires councils to make DAs and accompanying information, including plans, publicly available, and provides a right for people to inspect and make copies of the plans during the submission period.